Flight-Free-UK/flight_free_uk_website/source/posts_travel/destination-spain.html.markdown

 #### Time well spent

-It's a much longer journey by train: you're looking at around 10-12 hours for northern Spain, and a day and a half for southern Spain.
+It's a much longer journey by train: you're looking at around 10-12 hours for northern Spain, and two days for southern Spain.
 When compared to a 2 or 3 hour flight, that sounds a lot – though don’t forget, flight times at least double when you add check-in times, baggage claim and airport transfers.

 But travelling by train allows the journey to become part of the holiday, and it’s a far more enjoyable experience.
 It can also be much more pleasant if you are travelling as a family.
 Security and passport control by train is a much easier process, and the only limit to your luggage is how much you're physically able to carry.